-The first part, the graph, is fairly easy to produce, if a bit tedious.
+The first part, namely the graph, is fairly easy to produce, if a bit tedious.
 Simply go through each part of the procedure and add to the tree whenever there is a new call to

 cc.
 Naturally I did this by hand on paper first, but I’ve provided a more readable version below.

 It’s the second part of the question that gets complicated.
 Figuring out the order of an algorithm, even a relatively straightforward one like the change-counting one seen here, takes a fair amount of insight; proving it is an even tougher task.
 Even here, where I’m going to go on at some length, I won’t be fully proving it.
-What I will provide will hopefully be convincing enough, and as I haven’t seen this approach before might help understanding the problem in a different way.
+What I provide will hopefully be convincing enough, and as I haven’t seen this approach before, it might help in understanding the problem in a different way.